 ADDING PROPS: Blanket or block under the hip of the bent leg

-A common problem in pigeon pose is falling over toward one side because the hips are tight.
+A common problem in pigeon pose is falling over toward one side.
 It's important to keep the hips even so that we're protecting the lower back in the stretch.
 To help you keep your hips square, you can add a block or a folded blanket under the hip of the bent leg.

 ADDING PROPS: Block under the forehead or bolster under the upper body